DevenSmith/Python/Tiny RPG/README.md

 ## Python setup

+Run the Python commands below from the `Tiny RPG` project directory, which contains `main.py` and `requirements.txt`.
+If your checkout contains several projects, enter `Tiny RPG` first.

-From the repository root, create a virtual environment:
+Create a virtual environment:

 ```powershell
 python -m venv .venv